Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

-\begin{proposition} {\cite[Theorem 9]{Pilgrim_crit_fixed}} Let $f$ be a critically fixed Thurston map obtained by blowing up a pair $(G, \id_{\Sp})$, where $G$ is a planar embedded graph in $\Sp$ without isolated vertices.
+\begin{proposition}[{\cite[Theorem 9]{Pilgrim_crit_fixed}}] Let $f$ be a critically fixed Thurston map obtained by blowing up a pair $(G, \id_{\Sp})$, where $G$ is a planar embedded graph in $\Sp$ without isolated vertices.
 Then $f$ is combinatorially equivalent to a rational map if and only if $G$ is connected. \end{proposition}

-\begin{remark} In fact, the following stronger statement easily follows from the discussion in Remark \ref{rem: isotopy_rel_fixed_points}.
+\begin{remark} The following stronger statement can be easily derived from the discussion in Remark \ref{rem: isotopy_rel_fixed_points}.
 Let $f$ be a critically fixed Thurston map obtained by blowing up a pair $(G, \id_{\Sp})$.
-Then the marked Thurston map $(f,V(G))$ is realized if and only $G$ has exactly one non-trivial connected component $H$ and each face of $H$ contains at most one isolated vertex of~$G$.
+Then the marked Thurston map $(f,V(G))$ is realized (by a marked rational map) if and only $G$ has exactly one non-trivial connected component $H$ and each face of $H$ contains at most one isolated vertex of~$G$.
 Here, a connected graph $H$ is called \emph{non-trivial} if $H$ has at least one edge. \end{remark}

 The family of critically fixed rational maps may be completely classified using their charge graphs.
 Namely, Theorem \ref{thm: class_criti_fix_rational} is an immediate corollary of the following result.